 Companies will pay you a monthly fee to allow them to advertise on your site.
 For bigger blogs, this can bring in thousands of dollars a month from just one client.

-Instead of spending on advertising, some companies prefer to pay you to promote their products through your content.
+Instead of advertising, some companies prefer to pay you to promote their products through your content.
 This may require you to write a blog post with your opinion about what they sell.

-If you have an established audience, companies will pay the big bucks to have you write a sponsored post.
+Companies will pay the big bucks to have you write a sponsored post if you have an established audience.

 Affiliate marketing is another way of earning passive income by promoting another company’s products.